Applications are ALMOST OPEN for 2019!

-Holiday: The total fee for vendors for our holiday show is $160 (split into a $10 non-refundable application fee and a $150 vendor booth fee due upon acceptance). plus potentially $25 if you require electricity, depending on total demand.
+Standard: The total fee for artists in our holiday show is $200 (split into a $15 non-refundable application fee and a $185 artist fee due upon acceptance).
+Electricity is no additional cost, but availability is limited and is not guaranteed.

-The $10 nonrefundable application fee is due by August 31 and must be received before your application can be considered, while the balance of the fee is due from accepted vendors by October 15, 2016.
-You can pay by check (payable to Crafty Planet) or by PayPal (firstname.lastname@example.org).
+The $15 nonrefundable application fee is due by September 15 and must be received before your application can be considered, while the balance of the fee is due from accepted artists by October 20, 2019.
+You can pay by Credit Card or by PayPal (payee: firstname.lastname@example.org).
+Payment link coming soon.

 Is my application fee refundable if I am not accepted, or if I change my mind?

-The application fees are not refundable.
-Once you have been accepted and have paid the remaining balance by the stated deadline, the fees are not refundable if you are unable to attend the show for any reason.
-Exceptions MAY be made if a vendor can be found to fill your spot.
+The application fees are not refundable for any reason.
+Once you have been accepted and have paid the remaining balance by the stated deadline, the artist fee is not refundable if you are unable to attend the show.
+Exceptions MAY be made if an artist can be found to fill your spot.

-Between 75 and 100 vendors are selected to participate in the Holiday No Coast Craft-o-Rama.
+Between 75 and 100 artists are selected to participate in the Holiday No Coast Craft-o-Rama.
 The number varies year-to-year based upon space availability in the Midtown Global Market and surrounding common areas.

 How competitive is the application process?